ura-design-system/isomerpages-boa/_get-registered/4-be-an-APEC-architect.md

 The criteria adopted by the Central Council for admission to the APEC Architect Register, and use of the description 'APEC Architect', are based on identification of a common sequence and elements in the education, training and assessment of architects as qualified to provide professional architectural services in the home economy.

-Applicants to become APEC architects are required to fulfill the following criteria: -
+Applicants to become APEC architects are required to fulfil the following criteria: -
 * be registered in their home country
 * have completed a minimum period of professional practice of seven (7) years after initial registration in any participating economy
 * have gained experience in all of the following categories of architectural practice: -